 MOC training materials and attestation forms are available at MolinaHealthcare.com/model-of-care-Provider_Training.
-The completion date for this year's training was due on October 31, 2024.
+The completion date for this year's training is December 30, 2024.

-If you have any additional questions, please contact your local Molina Provider Relations representative.
+If you have any additional questions, please contact your local Molina Provider Relations representative at